The PCBA offers to all its members a Winter Property Patrol

-Approximately every 10 days from November 1st – April 1st, the PCBA Winter Property Patrol will be undertaken.
-If there is a major weather event that could potentially cause property damage (high winds, heavy snow, etc.), the timing of the patrol will be adjusted and undertaken as soon as safely possible after the weather event.
+Approximately every 10 days from November 1st to April 1st, the Point Clark Beach Association Winter Property Patrol is undertaken.
+If there is a major weather event that could potentially cause property damage (high winds, heavy snow, etc.), the timing of the patrol is adjusted and undertaken as soon as safely possible after the weather event.
 (See below for the patrol history for 2019/2020 and 2020/2021)

 - Trees fallen